rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

 ## Setting Up Your Comodo account

 To setup your free account, go to [Comodo's WAF site](https://waf.comodo.com/), and click the "Signup" link at the top of the page.
-You will be required to setup username and password information but no credit-card or other billing will be done.
+You will be required to setup username and password information, but no credit-card or other billing will be done.

 The credentials that you use for signing on to the web site will be used in your setup of Comodo's software and also to obtain the rules, so you will need to keep these safe in a password manager somewhere.